hot-glue-for-rails/hot-glue/README.md

 ### `--big-edit`

-If you do not want inline editing of your list items but instead to fall back to old fashioned new page behavior for your edit views, use `--big-edit`.
+If you do not want inline editing of your list items but instead to fall back to full page style behavior for your edit views, use `--big-edit`.
+Turbo still handles the page interactions, but the user is taken to a full-screen edit page instead of an edit-in-place interaction.

 ## Automatic Base Controller